ChristinaLanaski/JupyterHub/README.md

 <h4>Step 6: Install the JupyterHub HELM Chart onto your config file<h4>

-<h6 style="font-weight: normal">Now that you have an AKS Service, helm and the JupyterHub repo installed, a namespace for the cluster and the config.yaml file created, the last thing that needs to be done is installing the JupyterHub helm chart onto your cofnig.yaml file.
-This is done by executing the following command:
+</h6> style="font-weight: normal">Now that you have an AKS Service, helm and the JupyterHub repo installed, a namespace for the cluster and the config.yaml file created, the last thing that needs to be done is installing the JupyterHub helm chart onto your cofnig.yaml file.
+This is done by executing the following command:<h6>
 ```bash
 helm upgrade --cleanup-on-fail \
   --install <helm-release-name> jupyterhub/jupyterhub \